NFL Street 2: Soundtrack

-The soundtrack was a mix of hip hop and alternative rock, initially it was released to mixed criticism due to its lack of consistency in song selection.
-It later went on to receive accolades such as one of the ″greatest hip hop video game soundtracks of all time″, and one of ″the best EA Sports Big soundtracks″.
+The soundtrack is a mix of hip hop and alternative rock.
+Initially released to mixed reception, due to perceived lack of consistency in song selection, it would go on to receive accolades such as being called "one of the greatest hip hop video game soundtracks of all time", and "one of the best EA Sports BIG soundtracks".

 Reception

 The game received "favorable" reviews on all platforms except the PSP version, which received "average" reviews, according to video game review aggregator Metacritic.

 The Times gave the game three stars out of five and said that though the game "does enough to entertain for an hour or two, fans of proper football, played with feet, are likely to find it quite dull."
 Jim Schaefer of Detroit Free Press gave the PS2 version a score of two stars out of four and called it "a fine game, just like the first version, which earned three stars from me.
 But the scant innovations in Street 2 make it optional for anyone who has the original."
 The Sydney Morning Herald similarly gave the same version two-and-a-half stars out of five and stated, "While Street 2 is appealingly approachable, it gets monotonous, particularly for owners of the original.
 Solo modes are dull and arduous."

+During the 8th Annual Interactive Achievement Awards, NFL Street 2 received a nomination for "Console Action Sports Game of the Year" by the Academy of Interactive Arts & Sciences.